 Thanks, in part, to this publication the standard of conservation in the historic vessel sector is improving all the time, with some notable exemplar projects coming through.
-In recognition of Martyn’s role in bringing about this change and for his tireless efforts to save vessels which would otherwise not be here today, NHS-UK is launching a special award for Excellence in Maritime Conservation.
-This accolade will be given to the individual, organisation or group that best demonstrates the principles set down in Conserving Historic Vessels and whose outputs the judging panel feels are most closely aligned with the dedicated and persistent approach that Martyn applied to all historic vessel projects during his lifetime.
+In recognition of Martyn’s role in bringing about this change and for his tireless efforts to save vessels which would otherwise not be here today, NHS-UK launched a special award in 2019 for Excellence in Maritime Conservation.
+This accolade is given to the individual, organisation or group that best demonstrates the principles set down in Conserving Historic Vessels and whose outputs the judging panel feels are most closely aligned with the dedicated and persistent approach that Martyn applied to all historic vessel projects during his lifetime.

 ABOUT THE AWARD

-A special trophy has been commissioned for this Award using funds donated at Martyn’s memorial service.
-It incorporates wood previously removed from HMS Victory which has been gifted to NHS-UK courtesy of the National Museum of the Royal Navy in recognition of the important advisory role which Martyn performed for the ship, serving as first chair of the HMS Victory Technical Committee.
-The trophy has been fashioned by Andy Peters of Maritima Woodcarving.
+A special trophy was commissioned for this Award using funds donated at Martyn’s memorial service.
+It incorporates wood previously removed from HMS Victory was gifted to NHS-UK courtesy of the National Museum of the Royal Navy in recognition of the important advisory role which Martyn performed for the ship, serving as first chair of the HMS Victory Technical Committee.
+The trophy was fashioned by Andy Peters of Maritima Woodcarving.

-Successful recipients will be presented with the trophy at the NHS-UK annual Awards Ceremony where they will be photographed with it and subsequently have their names engraved upon the winners’ plaque.
-The trophy will remain in the care of NHS-UK throughout the year, but winners will also be given a keep-sake in recognition of their success which, in 2019, will comprise a copper ingot from HMS Victory, see: https://shop.nmrn.org.uk/products/hms-victory-copper-ingot.
+The first winner of this prestigious award in 2019 was Lakeland Arts, Windermere Jetty Museum, with the Excelsior Trust also being highly commended for its entry.
+Successful recipients are presented with the trophy at the NHS-UK annual Awards Ceremony where they are photographed with it and subsequently have their names engraved upon the winners’ plaque.
+The trophy remains in the care of NHS-UK throughout the year, but winners will also receive a keep-sake in recognition of their success which, in 2020, will comprise a copper ingot from HMS Victory, see: https://shop.nmrn.org.uk/products/hms-victory-copper-ingot.

 HOW TO ENTER:

-The Excellence in Maritime Conservation Award is open for nominations from Monday 15 July to 12 noon on Monday 16 September 2019.
-Entries can be submitted via the online form.This form can also be downloaded as a Word document and emailed or posted to NHS-UK.
+The Excellence in Maritime Conservation Award is open for nominations from 1st June to the 14th August 2020.
+Entries can be submitted via the online form

 Please note that any data supplied with your nomination may be held by NHS-UK in perpetuity for archive purposes and kept on our electronic record system which is only accessible by authorised staff.
 Submissions will be shared with our judging panel.
 If you wish your details to be removed from our system at any time, please email: firstname.lastname@example.org.